 companies as well as the impacts of technological change and biotechnology on

 food and economic development.

-I have also noticed a larger number of professional science masters which seem very similar to the program I completed over 10 years ago.
+Today there are a larger number of professional science masters programs similar to the programs I contemplated over 10 years ago.

 According to National Professional Science Master’s Association: